xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ## PQ/T Confidentiality + Authenticity

 The elevated mode of operation is the PQ/T Confidentiality + Authenticity mode.
 Under a use environment of a cryptographically relevant quantum computer (CRQC), the threat model used in the default mode would be too weak and assurance about update authenticity is required.
-Recall that authenticity in MLS refers to three types of guarantees: 1) that messages were sent by a member of the group provided by the computed symmetric group key used in AEAD, 2) that key updates were performed by a valid member of the group, and 3) that a message was sent by a particular user provided by digital signatures on messages.
+Recall that authenticity in MLS refers to three types of guarantees: 1) that messages were sent by a member of the group provided by the computed symmetric group key used in AEAD, 2) that key updates were performed by a valid member of the group, and 3) that a message was sent by a particular user (i.e. non-repudiation) provided by digital signatures on messages.
 While the symmetric group key used for AEAD in the traditional session remains protected from a CRQC adversary through the PSK from the PQ session, signatures would not be secure against forgery without using a PQ DSA to sign handshake messages nor are application messages assured to have non-repudiation against a CRQC adversary.
 Therefore, in the PQ/T Confidentiality + Authenticity mode, the PQ session MUST use a PQ DSA in addition to PQ KEM ciphersuites for handshake messages (the traditional session remains unchanged).

 This version of PQ authenticity provides PQ authenticity to the PQ session's MLS commit messages, strengthening assurance for (1) and ensuring (2).
 These in turn provide PQ assurance for the key schedule from which application keys are derived in the traditional session.
 Application keys are used in an AEAD for protection of MLS application messages and thereby inherit the PQ security.
 However, it should be noted that PQ non-repudation security for application messages as described by (3) is not achieved by this mode.
 Achieving PQ non-repudiation on application messages would require hybrid signatures in the traditional session, with considerations to options described in [I-D.hale-pquip-hybrid-signature-spectrums].